cheminfo/sdf-parser/README.md

 * modifiers : object of functions that need to be converted during the parsing
 * filter : function that allows to filter the result
 * mixedEOL : if set to true will try to deal with mixed End Of Line separator
+* dynamicTyping : convert fields containing only number to numbers (default: true)
 ## Advanced example with filtering and modifiers

 ```